 Your source for archived weather imagery

-We have an archive of Meteosat 9 images in the visible, water vapour (WV) and 2 infrared (IR) bands.
+We have an archive of GOES West images in the visible and 4 infrared (IR) bands, including water vapor.
 Imagery may be viewed via our satellite animation image viewer.

-The following Meteosat-9 spectral band images are available in our archive.
+The following NOAA GOES West spectral band images are available in our archive.

 |Other International Weather Archive Satellites|